 Class name Description ml- Auto enrich the request with data from the feature store.
-The router input accepts a list of inference run.serving.Enric hmaqnelModelRbutequest can be a dict or a list of incoming features/keys).
+The router input accepts a list of inference run.serving.Enric hraquels for deal Routequest can be a dict or a list of incoming features/keys).
 It enriches the request with data from the specified feature vector (feature_vector_uri). ml- Auto enrich the request with data from the feature store.
-The router input accepts a list of inference run.serving.Enric hraque Vtxi (regEn secondest can be a dict or a list of incoming features/keys).
-It enriches the request with data from the specified feature vector (feature_vector_uri). ml- Basic model router, for calling different models per each model path. run.serving.Mode elRouter ml- An ensemble machine learning model that combines the prediction of several models. run.serving.Votin gEnsemble
+The router input accepts a list of inference run.serving.Enric hraque station and the second se with data from the specified feature vector (feature_vector_uri). ml- Basic model router, for calling different models per each model path. run.serving.Mode elRouter ml- An ensemble machine learning model that combines the prediction of several models. run.serving.Votin gEnsemble